 Have a Fantastic F’ing Feast

-Try it next time you’re feeling hungry.
-Pick the right partners, get in the mood, make it meaningful, extract maximum enjoyment, and do it well.
+Next time you’re feeling hungry, give these four steps a try: Pick the right partners, get in the mood, extract maximum enjoyment, and do it well.

 And if you want more help and inspiration from an expert, consider reading Barb Stuckey’s book: